symbolverse/symbolverse-promo/README.md

 # Symbolverse

-a formally assisted environment for symbolic workflows
+a correctness checking environment for managing symbolic workflows

 ---